Undergraduate Courses

 Survey of methods including network flows, integer programming, nonlinear programming, and dynamic programming.
 Model development and solution algorithms are covered.
 May be convened with SIE 540.

-SIE 454A: Systems Engineering Process
+SIE 454A: The Systems Engineering Process

 SIE 455: Sensor Systems Engineering